Nanban (soundtrack): Development

 Harris Jayaraj and Yuvan Shankar Raja were initially approached to compose the film's music, while Shankar chose the former, whom he had worked in Anniyan (2005).
 This film also marks Jayaraj's first collaboration with Vijay.
+Jayaraj started working on the film's music and completed it by late-2010.
+By February 2011, Jayaraj went to London to compose the tunes.
 Albeit being a remake, Jayaraj and Shankar did not want to reuse any tracks from the original film, and had composed six tunes in the process intended to fulfill fan's expectations.

 Karky penned two songs for the film "Asku Laska" and "Enthan Kan Munne", the former is his 25th song as a lyricist.
 To experiment with the lyrics, he penned the first stanza in more than 16 different languages, expressing the word 'love'.
 The track "Heartile Battery" penned by Na.
 Muthukumar is a folk song set in Shuddha Dhanyasi raga.
 The film's teaser featured the song "En Frienda Pola" which received appreciation from audiences.
 The song is a montage number, which is based on friendship and the track also featured couple of English lyrics penned by Viveka, after the internet phenomenon of "Why This Kolaveri Di".

 Release

-The soundtrack album was released on 23 December 2011.
-The release coincided with the Harris: On The Edge concert tour held at the Hindusthan College of Arts and Science in Coimbatore.
+Initially, the film's soundtrack was scheduled to be launched at a grand event held on 15 December 2011 at the Chennai Trade Centre.
+However, the film's music launch was held on 23 December 2011. coinciding with the Harris: On The Edge concert tour held at the Hindusthan College of Arts and Science in Coimbatore.
 Preceded by the cast and crew and other celebrities, the event was attended by around 19,000 fans.
 The soundtrack to Snehithudu was launched at another event on 20 January 2012 in Hyderabad.
 It saw the attendance of the cast and crew, along with Ram Charan Teja and Dil Raju (the film's distributor).
 Rajkumar Hirani, Vidhu Vinod Chopra and Sharman Joshi, who were part of the original film 3 Idiots, were also present at the event.